mertcan79/weatherapp/README.md

 # WeatherApp

 WeatherApp is a simple application that provides weather forecasts based on the OpenWeatherMap API.
 This repository contains a backend, a frontend, and a mock server to simulate API responses.
-The application is dockerized for easy deployment and development.
+The application is dockerized as well for easy deployment and development.

 ## Table of Contents